APTDeser/ChatGPT-telegrambot/README.md

-# Telegram bot fot ChatGPT
+# Telegram bot for ChatGPT

 The simplest bot for Telegram based on [EasyChatGPT](https://github.com/LanLan69/easyChatGPT)